DavidModPhone/dayside/README.md

 # Phone Requirements

-The Recommended Android Version for the Daydream VR Enviorment is: Android 10
+The Recommended Android Version for the Daydream VR Enviorment is: Android 9.0 Pie

 Phone Requirements to use the Daydream VR Enviorment: